 State and local deductions are limited.
 Between income tax, sales tax, and property tax, taxpayers cannot deduct more than $10,000 total.

 Several itemized deductions are repealed, including unreimbursed employee expenses, tax preparation fees, contingency fees for a taxable legal award, expenses from a taxable hobby, and financial advisory fees.

-Personal exemptions are repealed.
+Personal exemptions are still 0.

 §529 accounts are amended to allow for up to $10,000 in tuition per student in primary or secondary schooling.
 Previously, they could only cover higher education.